niravshah/discountexample/README.md

 The requirements are deliberately vague in order to force you to make some choices of your own.
 Please make what assumptions you think are needed based on your own experiences with shopping and discounts.
-If you wish you could include a .txt file with details of any assumptions made, or leave comments in the code.
+If you wish you could update or replace this README with details of any assumptions made, or leave suitable comments in the code.

 Let your recruiter know when you've finished and pushed back and we'll take a look.
 Happy coding :-)